AlbertoIbarra/DataViz_Course/Data Descriptions/crypto.md

 * `ranknow`, the market capitalization rank by 2018-06-06, from 1 to 1644.

 * `open`, the price (US dollar) of the stock at the beginning of the trading day.
-It need not be the closing price of the previous trading day.
+It can be different from the closing price of the previous trading day.

 * `high`, the highest price (US dollar) of the stock on that trading day.